-Steady As We Go – Keep The Seniors You Love Safe.
+Steady As We Go – Protect The Seniors You Love and keep them Safe.

 Each year, over 1.6 million Canadians fall.
 Almost half of those falls result in serious injury.
 Amongst older Canadians, falls account for 85 per cent of injury-related hospital stays.
 Preventing the seniors in our lives from becoming part of that 85 per cent is one of the most impactful things we can do right now to protect the ones we love from increased exposure to COVID-19.